csutton6/covid-transit/index.md

 <div class='figure-caption'><strong>Figure 12.</strong> Fare reliance by October percent change in ridership.
 Fare reliance calculated as the percent of the operating budget that comes from fare revenue.</div>
 <br>

 To make true estimates about whether the transit agencies in a cluster will be similarly impacted by their ridership losses, it's important to know to what extent the agency relies on fare revenue.
-If an agency's operating budget is more reliant on fares, we might expect that agency to be more likely to implement service cuts in the event of large-scale ridership losses.
+If fare revenue comprises a higher share of an agency's operating budget, we might expect that agency to be more likely to implement service cuts in the event of large-scale ridership losses.
 Other sources of revenue, such as sales tax, may also be at risk during the pandemic.
 Exploring fare reliance in an operating budget therefore provides a starting point to assess budget vulnerability.

 Even though fare reliance was not included as a feature in the clustering process, we see that the agencies of a particular cluster do tend to fall near each other on the above chart.
 The agencies suffering higher ridership losses appear to have a higher reliance on fares.
-This does not bode well for the ability of U.S. transit agencies to weather the COVID-19 pandemic without outside financial support.
+This does not bode well for the ability of U.S. transit agencies to weather the COVID-19 pandemic without external financial support.